nuxt-hub/core/docs/content/4.changelog/database-migrations.md

 2. Remove `server/plugins/database.ts` as it's no longer needed.

+That's it!
+You can keep using `npx drizzle-kit generate` to generate migrations when updating your Drizzle ORM schema.

 ## Understanding Database Migrations

 Database migrations provide version control for your database schema.
 They track changes and ensure consistent schema evolution across all environments through incremental updates.